ayaanyousaf/tic-tac-chat/README.md

 - Mark Chaitra

 ## Project Overview
-TicTacToe is a classic two-player game played on a 3x3 grid.
+TicTacChat is a platform that allows users to chat with multiple users simultaneously and play games of Tic Tac Toe.
+Tic Tac Toe is a classic two-player game played on a 3x3 grid.
 Players take turns marking a cell on the grid with their respective symbols ('X' and 'O').
 The player who successfully aligns three of their symbols horizontally, vertically, or diagonally wins the game.

 ## Features